-Rentable Square Feet Vs Usable Square Feet Explained
+Rentable Vs Usable Square Footage

 Usable square feet is the space a tenant can use and occupy and has possession of.
 Rentable square feet is a real estate term, usually used for commercial spaces, for the amount of square feet the rent is based on.
 This area includes space outside of the actual rented area including stairways, lobbies, corridors, etc… In some cases a landlord will list the square footage of a commercial space as rentable square footage and in some cases they may list it as usable square footage.